With chatbots sweeping the industry, the promise of faster growth through automation has never been more real.

 - Your customers are smart and can see through fakery.
 Chatbots shouldn’t pretend to be human.
 Rather, the key is to position them in a way that tells customers, “I’m here to help bring in the person who can best help you.”

 - For chatbots to be truly effective, you need to deeply understand your customers first.
 Oftentimes, that means having your sales reps to talk to leads in real time over live chat.
-Figure out what your customers’ most commons questions are first, then automate.
+Figure out what your customers’ most common questions are first, then automate.

 - Imagine yourself as your own potential customer.
 Would you rather wait for a salesperson to get back to you after the weekend, or eliminate items on your to-do list by getting immediate answers from a bot?
 Chatbots can deliver instant gratification and give your potential customers less of a chance to shop around with your competitors.